Do you include layover stops as part of your ‘country count’?

 On both my short stopovers, I went to Banketbakkerji Lanskroon for my fix.
 This place is so good.
 They serve other pastries, but of course my recommendation is to try a combination of their regular and coffee caramel stroopwafels.
 Apparently they are slightly different from the classic stroopwafel as the cookie is crunchier, but they are still so good!
 It is basically impossible to find stroopwafel in Toronto other than some mediocre grocery store brand, so every trip I’ve made and will make to Amsterdam involves a stop at Banketbakkerji to stock up on my favourite dessert.

 Amsterdam is made up of a grachten (canal) system spanning over 100 kilometres, including 90 islands and 1500 bridges.
 The three main canals are called Herengracht, Prinsengracht and Keizersgracht.
 Forming concentric belts around the city, they were dug in the 17th century during the Dutch Golden Age, and make up the UNESCO World Heritage Site of Grachtengordel.

 We spent our morning wandering around Grachtengordel, admiring the canals and picturesque streets.

 We found it peacefully quiet even in the city centre, probably because of the minimal traffic noise.
 Amsterdam is known as one of the world’s most cyclist friendly cities, with an extensive network of bicycle paths.
 I wish that we had even a semblance of this cycling culture in Toronto; instead, you need to basically have a death wish if you dare to venture out onto the streets with your bike here.

 Visited a ‘coffeeshop’

-Here’s an interesting article on the rules and etiquette of visiting an Amsterdam coffeeshop.
+For those interested in the full experience, here’s a helpful article on the rules and etiquette of visiting an Amsterdam coffeeshop.

 Shopped for souvenirs